-If you asked most golfers how many golf courses there are in Dubai, I don’t think many of them would come up with the right answer which is eleven.
-Most will have heard or seen on television the Emirates Golf Club and the Jumeirah Estates course as they hold two prestigious professional events there each year.
+If you asked most golfers how many golf courses in Dubai are there, we don’t think many of them would come up with the right answer which is eleven.
+Most will have heard or seen on television of the Emirates Golf Club and the Jumeirah Estates course as they hold two prestigious professional events there each year.
 They set the standard in terms of spectacular golf courses, but you wouldn’t be disappointed with the quality of the other nine courses.

-Dubai has now some of the finest golf courses in the world with many of them designed by the world’s leading golf course architects and certainly, no expense has been spared to create top-quality courses that rival anywhere else in the world.
+When it comes to golf courses, Dubai now has some of the finest in the world with many of them designed by the world’s leading golf course architects and certainly, no expense has been spared to create top-quality courses that rival anywhere else in the world.

 If the golf courses are outstanding, then many of the Hotels have achieved almost legendary status with the iconic Burj al Arab probably one of the most famous hotels in the world.
 It is certainly at the top end of the scale in terms of quality and cost but there are many more luxury hotels at alternative rates that will more than satisfy the most discerning traveller.